MicrosoftDocs/azure-docs/articles/virtual-machines/linux/how-to-configure-lvm-raid-on-crypt.md

 If you don't use the **nofail** option:

-- The OS will never get into the stage where Azure Disk Encryption is started, and the data disks are unlocked and mounted.
+- The OS will never get into the stage where Azure Disk Encryption is started and the data disks are unlocked and mounted.
 - The encrypted disks will be unlocked at the end of the boot process.
 The LVM volumes and file systems will be automatically mounted until Azure Disk Encryption unlocks them.

 You can test rebooting the VM and validate that the file systems are also automatically getting mounted after boot time.
-This process might take several minutes, depending on the number and the sizes of file systems.
+This process might take several minutes, depending on the number and sizes of file systems.

 #### Reboot the VM and verify after reboot